 Asset Management Strategy

-The District of Tofino is developing a long-term Asset Management Strategy to guide the maintenance, renewal, and funding of community infrastructure, such as roads, water systems, parks, and public facilities.
-This strategy will help ensure that Tofino’s essential services remain reliable, sustainable, and aligned with community priorities.
-To shape this work, the District is asking residents and local businesses to share what they value most, what service levels they expect, and how they believe the community should balance costs and investments for the future.
+To inform the AM Strategy, the District is asking residents and local businesses to share what they value most, what service levels they expect, and how they believe the community should balance costs and investments for future renewals and acquisitions.

 What is Asset Management?